FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/README.md

  ---

 ## Details:
-  - The following chapters are structured according to this template
-    and collect important information about the program sections.
-    It is assumed that you have understood the introduction by the author "jwrl",
+  - The following chapters assume that you understood the above linked introduction.
-    and the introductory links listed there.

     - [**File Header**](File_Header.md)